 I’ve yet to convert my kids to a DIY version – I mean, it’s struggle to get them to brush at all.
 That’s next on my list!
 But we have cut out fluoride and sodium lauryl sulfate (SLS), the common cleansing ingredient found in most toothpastes.
 That stuff burns!
 And it can cause mouth sores and inflammation.

 This toothpaste is similar to my first toothpaste version, but now I add trace minerals and probiotic capsules.
-Honestly, I had never heard of adding probiotics to toothpaste, but Dr. Axe recommends it so I gave it try.
+Honestly, I had never heard of adding probiotics to toothpaste, but I gave it try.
 Anything to support a healthy gut!
 I don’t taste the probiotics, but, oh man, the mineral drops taste awful.

 So why add minerals?
 Well, along with a diet that contains too much sugar, a lack of minerals (calcium, magnesium and phosphorus) can contribute to tooth decay.
 Adding probiotics and minerals to your toothpaste (aka ‘remineralizing’ them) can help reverse cavities and support healthy teeth and gums.